micmejia/bible-dump/AMPC/Ezekiel/Ezek 28.md

-You were in [^a]Eden, the garden of God; every precious stone was your covering, the carnelian, topaz, jasper, chrysolite, beryl, onyx, sapphire, carbuncle, and emerald; and your settings and your sockets _and_ engravings were wrought in gold.
+You were in Eden, the garden of God; every precious stone was your covering, the carnelian, topaz, jasper, chrysolite, beryl, onyx, sapphire, carbuncle, and emerald; and your settings and your sockets _and_ engravings were wrought in gold.
 On the day that you were created they were prepared.